What Are Diatonic Chords? The Chords That Fit a Key

 Why Diatonic Chords Matter

-- You can build chord progressions in any key without guessing
+- You can write a progression in any key without trial and error

-- You’ll recognize familiar patterns when playing by ear
+- You’ll recognize the same patterns when figuring out a song by ear

-For beginners wondering “which chords sound natural together,” diatonic chords are the answer.
+For a beginner stuck on “which chords sound natural together,” diatonic chords are the answer.

 The Diatonic Chords of C Major